GSA/digitalgov.gov/content/posts/2015-10-28-building-the-next-generation-of-government-innovators.md

 ---
+url: /2015/10/28/building-the-next-generation-of-government-innovators/
 date: 2015-10-28 11:10:07 -0400
-title: 'Building the Next Generation of Government Innovators'
+title: Building the Next Generation of Government Innovators
-summary: 'Innovators are made, not born.
+summary: Innovators are made, not born.
 This summer, the Food and Drug Administration (FDA) began cultivating the next generation of federal innovators through a summer incubator boot camp, aimHI.
 AimHI is a pilot program to get high school students excited about careers in health information technology, medical devices and public service.
-Instead of traditional internships, which'
+Instead of traditional internships, which
-authors: [awichman]
+authors:
+  - awichman
 categories:
   - Our Work
 tag: